 She began working at the age of 14, while in high school.
 She earned her high school diploma in just three years.
 She worked for Fannie May and also for Cole’s Auto Body Shop, following in her father’s footsteps in auto-body repair and mechanics.
 She has never been afraid of getting her hands dirty in different jobs to become well-rounded.

 She attended College of DuPage full time while working two jobs.
 She was on the swim team and also worked as a lifeguard.
 She studied business and accounting.
+After college, she went on to work as an accountant as well as a forensic accountant for 3 different companies.

 Since having children, Heather became an Alderman for the City of West Chicago.
 Just this past December, she was the only person on the council to vote against increasing taxes as well as the only Alderman to vote “No” on increasing our water rates due to our economical times.
 As an alderman, she has been an independent thinker.
 She has responded to constituents outside her ward to help whenever possible in her sub committees of Public Affairs and Infrastructure.
 She has reached across the aisle when helping small businesses over the years whenever they sought assistance.